 Portable Aircraft Hangars — Are They Worth It for Your Plane?

-The short answer is: yes, for a lot of pilots in a lot of situations, they’re absolutely worth it.
+Short answer: yes, for a lot of pilots in a lot of situations, they’re absolutely worth it.
 But there are real limits, and nobody selling you one is going to volunteer those details unprompted.

 What Portable Hangars Actually Are

-A portable aircraft hangar is a fabric-over-steel-frame structure — think a heavy-duty version of the carport kits you see at farm supply stores, but engineered specifically for aircraft dimensions and wind loads.
-The frames are typically galvanized steel tube, either welded or bolt-together, and the covers are polyethylene or PVC fabric with UV inhibitors woven into the material.
+But what is a portable aircraft hangar?
+In essence, it’s a fabric-over-steel-frame structure — think a heavy-duty version of the carport kits at your local farm supply store, but engineered specifically for aircraft dimensions and wind loads.
+But it’s much more than that.

-Brands like Shelterlogic, Cover-It, ShelterPort, and the more aviation-specific Rigid Frame Hangars from companies like American Pole Barn and RedGuard dominate the market.
-The higher-end options — think the RedGuard RG40 series or the ShelterPort 42-foot wide units — use 17-oz to 21-oz fabric rather than the flimsy 9-oz stuff you’ll find on cheaper carport covers.
+The frames are galvanized steel tube, either welded or bolt-together.
+The covers are polyethylene or PVC fabric with UV inhibitors woven into the material.
+Brands like ShelterLogic, Cover-It, ShelterPort, and the more aviation-specific offerings from American Pole Barn and RedGuard dominate the market.
+The higher-end options — the RedGuard RG40 series, the ShelterPort 42-foot wide units — use 17-oz to 21-oz fabric rather than the flimsy 9-oz stuff you’ll find on cheaper carport covers.
+That weight difference matters more than anything else on the spec sheet.

 Protection Level — What They Stop and What They Don’t